saferpay/jsonapi/texts/ChapterTransaction.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">WITH_LIABILITY_SHIFT: the authorization will be executed if the previous 3d-secure process indicates that the liability shift to the issuer is possible (liability shift may still be declined with the authorization though).
-This condition will be ignored for brands which Saferpay does not offer 3d-secure for.

-If left out, the authorization will be done if allowed, but possibly without liability shift to the issuer.
+This condition will be ignored for brands which Saferpay does not offer 3d-secure for.<br> <br> If left out, the authorization will be done if allowed, but possibly without liability shift to the issuer.
 See the specific result codes in the response message.</div>
 	<i class="small text-muted">
 Possible values: WITH_LIABILITY_SHIFT.<br />
 					<span>Example: WITH_LIABILITY_SHIFT</span>